Shuffle algebras for quivers and wheel conditions: Introduction

 \section{Introduction}

+A quiver is a finite oriented graph.
 Fix a quiver $Q$ with vertex set $I$ and edge set $E$; edge loops and multiple edges are allowed.
-We will study the $K$-theoretic Hall algebra, or K-HA for short, introduced by Schiffmann-Vasserot (see \cite{S Lect} for an overview and historical perspective):
+For any $\bn = (n_i)_{i \in I} \in \nn$ \footnote{Throughout the present paper, the set $\BN$ is considered to include 0}, an $\bn$-dimensional quiver representation is a point in the vector space:

+i.e. a collection of linear maps indexed by the edges of the quiver.
+As one is often interested in quiver representations only up to automorphism, it is meaningful to consider the conjugation action of the following group on $Z_{\bn}$: